Solar time: Mean solar time

-Mean solar time is the hour angle of the mean Sun plus 12 hours.
+Mean solar time is the hour angle of the mean position of the Sun, plus 12 hours.
 This 12 hour offset comes from the decision to make each day start at midnight for civil purposes, whereas the hour angle or the mean sun is measured from the local meridian.
 As of 2009, this is realized with the UT1 time scale, constructed mathematically from very-long-baseline interferometry observations of the diurnal motions of radio sources located in other galaxies, and other observations.
 The duration of daylight varies during the year but the length of a mean solar day is nearly constant, unlike that of an apparent solar day.
 An apparent solar day can be 20 seconds shorter or 30 seconds longer than a mean solar day.
 Long or short days occur in succession, so the difference builds up until mean time is ahead of apparent time by about 14 minutes near February 6, and behind apparent time by about 16 minutes near November 3.
 The equation of time is this difference, which is cyclical and does not accumulate from year to year.

 Mean time follows the mean sun.
 Jean Meeus describes the mean sun as follows:

 The length of the mean solar day is slowly increasing due to the tidal acceleration of the Moon by Earth and the corresponding slowing of Earth's rotation by the Moon.